-Participants bring a dish to share prepared from that month’s cookbook.
+Participants bring a dish to share prepared from that month's cookbook.
 There is a discussion about the book while we sample all the dishes.
-This month we will be reading and cooking from these summer themed cookbooks:
+This month we will be reading and cooking from these cookbooks by Black chefs:

 Ocean State Libraries E-Zone: downloadable books, audiobooks, movies.
 Any valid Ocean State Libraries card will work, and you can download up to 8 items at a time.